Mari Maseng Will

 Mari Maseng Will (born March 15, 1954) is a Republican adviser who has worked for President Ronald Reagan, Senator Robert Dole and Governor Rick Perry.
-She was also an adviser to Scott Walker's presidential campaign.
+She was also an adviser to Scott Walker's presidential campaign and Ted Cruz’s and Tim Scott’s presidential campaigns.

 Career

 Maseng served President Reagan in the White House three times.
 She was assistant to the president and director of communications from June 1988 to January 1989.
 Before that she served as deputy assistant to the president and director of the Office of Public Liaison from May 1986 to July 1987 and she was a speechwriter for President Reagan from January 1981 to November 1983.
 She was assistant secretary of Transportation for Public Affairs from November 1983 to April 1985.

 Maseng was Robert Dole's press secretary during his 1980 quest for the Republican presidential nomination.
 She held the same job for Dole in 1987-88, until Bush clinched the nomination.
 For the third time Maseng was communications director of Dole's 1996 campaign.

 Maseng was brought in as a debate coach for the Rick Perry 2012 presidential campaign during the staff upheaval in the fall of 2011 and continued in that capacity for the rest of the campaign.
-She earlier worked for Michele Bachmann prior to her announcement for president, and offered her services to the Mitt Romney campaign.
+She earlier worked for Michele Bachmann prior to her announcement for president.

 Maseng is the principal of Maseng Communications and provides services to corporations, trade associations and political clients in the areas of public relations strategy, message development, speechwriting, and presentation training.
 She is a debate coach for presidential, US Senate, US House and gubernatorial candidates.